johnsage25/react-native-pearldrift-image-picker/README.md

 ### Pay attention to the installation and running error
 1. Check whether the automatic link is successful
-2. Use Android Studio to check whether `new RNSyanImagePickerPackage()` is added to the `MainApplication.java` file
+2. Use Android Studio to check whether `new RNPearlImagePickerPackage()` is added to the `MainApplication.java` file
 3. Use Android Studio to open the project to check if Gradle is synced

 ## link failed manually added (<0.60)